Kappa Gamma Delta

-Kappa Gamma Delta (ΚΓΔ) is a professional college sorority for women studying medicine and related professions.
+Kappa Gamma Delta (ΚΓΔ) is a professional college sorority for women studying medicine and biomedical-related professions.

 History

 Founding

 Kappa Gamma Delta began during the winter quarter of 1993 at the University of California, Davis when students Charlene Tran and Marge Lee envisioned a professional sorority that would provide support for women during their premedical studies and graduate school.
 Tran and Lee were supported in their efforts by Sigma Mu Delta, a pre-health fraternity.

 The first meeting was held on March 3, 1994, in the lounge of Temescal apartments in Davis.
 With its founding, Kappa Gamma Delta became the first premedical sorority in the United States of America.

 The founding group included these twelve women: Maricris Belisario, Chong Choe, Mindy Compton, Pamela Hy, Marge Lee, Kathy Pham, Jennifer Skinkle Schwartz, Charlene Tran, Gwen Tran, Aileen Tieu, Carolyn Trieu, and Julie Tse.

 Its constitution was affirmed on May 30, 1994.
 The sorority song and oath were adopted on June 10, 1994.